mbh226/quebec_v3/CONTRIBUTING.md

 The branch your working on will be marked with an asterisk.

-6. Add a new file.
+6. Add a new file or make changes to an existing file using VSCode or preferred editor.

 7. Stage file for next commit.